nlesc-sigs/analytics-sig/README.md

-#  NLeSc Statistics Special Interest Group
+#  NLeSc Analytics Special Interest Group (SIG)

-## Bring your own statistics challenges
+## Bring your own analytical challenges

-Do you have a statistical issue?
-You can bring your issue to the SIG -- we can look at the issue together and do our best to help you find the most suitable solution.
+Do you encounter statistics/mathematics problems in your projects?
+You can bring your issue to the SIG -- we can look at the issue together and do our best to find an applied analytical solution.

 ### What do you need?

  - Open an issue on GitHub and label it `Help | Title`.
  - Describe the type of issue you want to address.
 Make sure to include:
-    - What is your final goal?
+    - What is the final goal?
     - What is the challenge?
     - A sample of your code (if possible).

 We will discuss your issue during the next SIG meeting.

-## Share your statistics solutions
+## Share your statistics/mathematics solutions

 Did you do something really cool?
 Share your experiences with the SIG!
-Contact Laurens Bogaardt to arrange a presentation in one of the upcoming sessions.
+Contact the SIG to arrange a presentation in one of the upcoming sessions.

+## SIG contact
+statistics@esciencecenter.nl

 ## Previous and upcoming sessions